 Understanding how stress accumulates in the body helps explain why tension often feels persistent and difficult to release.

-When stress responses are activated repeatedly, physical patterns begin to form.
-As a result, discomfort may appear even during calm moments, because the body has learned to remain alert.
+When the body activates stress responses repeatedly, physical patterns begin to form.
+As a result, discomfort can appear even during calm moments, because the body learns to remain alert.
 Over time, this accumulation influences energy levels, mood, and overall wellbeing.

 Gentle Ways to Begin Releasing Tension